nishithpandey/NanoRaft/site-src/src/docs/resiliency-and-fault-tolerance.md

 issue, such as a network problem, it cannot replicate new operations, or run `QueryPolicy.LINEARIZABLE` and `QueryPolicy.LEADER_LOCAL` queries.
 It means that the Raft group is unavailable for this particular client.
-This is due to MicroRaft's simplicity-oriented design philosophy.
-In MicroRaft, when a follower Raft node receives an API call that requires the leadership role, it does not internally forward the call to the leader Raft node.
+This is due to NanoRaft's simplicity-oriented design philosophy.
+In NanoRaft, when a follower Raft node receives an API call that requires the leadership role, it does not internally forward the call to the leader Raft node.
 Instead, it fails the call with `NotLeaderException`.
 Please note that this mechanism can be also used for